SmartsquareGmbH/squit/README.md

         // If xml should be canonicalized for the html report.
         // This means that both expected and actual response are transposed into a common format. canonicalize = true

+        // If invalid namespace resources given in the xml should be resolved.
+        // If neither http:// or https:// are set as part of the namespace url, http:// will be set as a prefix,
+        // so that the canonicalization does not throw errors. resolveInvalidNamespaces = true
     }

     json {